 2. Hot chocolate breathing

-Both adults and children can easily learn this wonderfully creative technique.
+Both adults and children can quickly learn this wonderfully creative technique.
 Imagine that you are holding a mug of steaming, hot chocolate in your hands in front of you.
 Pretend that you want to smell this luxurious drink before taking a sip.
 Take a deep breath, as if smelling the hot chocolate, to the count of 4.
-Note: you would use your nose for smelling, similarly you will inhale through your nose when practising this breathing technique.
+(Note: you use your nose for smelling, similarly you inhale through your nose when practising this breathing technique.)
 Hold it for 1, as if enjoying the moment of sensual experience.
 Then let it out as slowly as you inhaled.

 - When you go outside at any point in the day, take deep breaths of fresh air.